 The ManageEngine ADAudit Plus software comes with pre-configured reports for GLBA.
 There are over 200 report templates which you can generate or schedule for the future.
 There are also real-time alerts so that you are notified if data has been compromised.
 Real-time alerts help you to keep an eye on any changes or breaches that could mean you have to notify customers.

 There are four versions of ManageEngine ADAudit Plus: Free, Trial, Standard, and Professional.
 The Free version includes 25 workstations free.
 The Trial version is free for 30 days.
 The Standard version costs $595 with 200 plus audit reports.
 The Professional version starts at $945 and includes additional features like Group Policy Objects settings audit.
-You can download the free trial version here.
+You can download the 30-day free trial.

 GLBA Compliance is Just Good Business